gary-rowe/DropwizardEmberData/README.md

 Path to Node App JS File: /usr/local/share/npm/bin/grunt
 ```

-## View the app (no backend)

-If you just want to run up the front end without any Dropwizard RESTful API provision (perhaps for simple CSS layout
-work) simply do the Grunt work as described earlier and then open the file `src/main/ember/build/index.html`.
-As changes
-are made to the application Grunt will automatically regenerate the appropriate supporting files so that you can keep a
-good flow going.

-## View the app (with Dropwizard)
+## View the app with Dropwizard

 If you want to use Dropwizard to provide a backend then simply run up `AppService.main()` as normal then run the
 Grunt process as a second runtime configuration (you'll have both Java and Grunt chugging away).

 # What am I seeing?

-If you see the text "This is the post you're looking for!" then you're in business.
+If you see a bunch of blog posts made up of Lorem Ipsum then you're in business.

 # Nope not seeing that...